crizaldy-123/cloud-computing-course/reflections/cloud-concepts-reflection.md

-# Cloud Concepts Reflection
+# Cloud Computing Concepts Reflection

-Cloud computing has become a significant part of my daily life because many of the applications and services I use depend on cloud technology.
-Three cloud services that I regularly use are Google Drive, Facebook Messenger, and Canva.
+I have had to embrace cloud computing as a part of my life because a lot of the applications and services I use are based on cloud technology.
+Google Drive, Facebook messenger and Canva are three cloud services that I am using regularly.

-Google Drive is an example of Software as a Service (SaaS) because users can access and store files online without installing complex software or managing servers.
-It uses the public cloud deployment model because millions of users can access the service through the internet.
+Google Drive is an example of Software as a Service (SaaS) as users do not install complex software or manage servers to access and store files online.
+It adopts the public cloud deployment mode since the service is accessible to millions of users via the internet.

-Facebook Messenger is also classified as SaaS since it provides communication services through an online platform.
-It operates in the public cloud because it is available to anyone with an internet connection and a Facebook account.
+Facebook Messenger is also considered to be SaaS because it offers communication services via online platform.
+It is in the public cloud because it is accessible to anybody with an Internet connection, and a Facebook account.

-Canva is another SaaS application that allows users to create graphics and presentations directly in their browsers.
-Like Google Drive and Messenger, Canva uses the public cloud model because its services are accessible online to the general public.
+Another SaaS application—Canva—lets end-users produce graphics and presentations right in the browser or webpage.
+Canva, as with Google Drive and Messenger, is based on the public cloud model, as it is open to the general public to access online services.

-Version control is essential in cloud infrastructure projects because it allows developers and administrators to track changes, recover previous versions, and avoid conflicts when multiple people are working on the same project.
-Without version control, teams could accidentally overwrite important files or introduce errors into the system.
+In cloud infrastructure projects, version control is crucial for keeping track of changes, restoring previous versions, and preventing conflicts between developers and administrators.
+Without version control, teams would have the risk of overwriting the important files or making errors into the system.

-Git and GitHub provide powerful tools for collaboration.
-Git records every change made to files, while GitHub allows team members to work together efficiently by sharing code, reviewing modifications, and managing different versions of a project.
-These tools help improve teamwork, maintain project organization, and reduce the risk of errors when managing cloud resources.
+Git and GitHub offer some great collaboration features.
+Git keeps track of all changes to the files, and GitHub enables members of a team to collaborate effectively, sharing code, reviewing changes, and managing multiple versions of a project.
+Such tools enhance collaboration, organization of the project, and minimize the chances of mistakes in the handling of cloud resources.